Editor’s Note: This post has been updated with new content and links to better serve our readers. 🙂

 Usually, companies start Facebook advertising by targeting their campaigns on a large cold audience.

-Mostly, it’s a loss for everyone — to the people seeing lots of irrelevant ads and to the brands losing their advertising budgets to a negative campaign ROI.
+Mostly, this is a loss for everyone.
+The people on Facebook see lots of irrelevant ads, and the brands lose their advertising budgets to a negative campaign ROI.

-You always have a chance to target Facebook Lookalike Audiences that also consist of cold leads.
-However, those leads’ profile will be very similar to your current customers, making them more likely to be interested in your offers.
+Instead, you can target Facebook Lookalike Audiences that also consist of cold leads.
+Those leads’ profile will be very similar to your current customers, making them more likely to be interested in your offers.

-The best Lookalike Audience strategy on Facebook is targeting people who resemble the past converters and customers.
+The best Lookalike Audience strategy on Facebook is targeting people who resemble past converters and customers.